MAYA SALAMEH

 <poet>

-Maya Salameh is the author of HOW TO MAKE AN ALGORITHM IN THE MICROWAVE (University of Arkansas Press, 2022) and rooh (Paper Nautilus Press, 2020).
-She is the youngest-ever winner of the Etel Adnan Poetry Prize and a Finalist for the California Book Award and Anzaldúa Poetry Prize.
+Maya Salameh is the author of HOW TO MAKE AN ALGORITHM IN THE MICROWAVE (University of Arkansas Press, 2022), winner of the Etel Adnan Poetry Prize and finalist for the California Book Award, as well as the chapbook rooh (Paper Nautilus Press, 2020).
+Her work has appeared in POETRY, The Rumpus, Gulf Coast, The Offing, AGNI, and ANMLY, among others.

 <performer>